*Updated November 2021

 In some cases, that “other” device is a speaker (or headphones) that amplifies the electrical signal as a sound you can recognize.
 In other cases, the signals travel to a computer or audio recorder that stores the sound for later.

 As you might expect, each type of microphone is constructed differently, which determines which category they fit into.
-To stayed focused on the most popular mics for YouTube creators, we’ll limit our list to three types of microphones:
+To stay focused on the best microphone for YouTube, we’ll limit our list to the three most popular kinds of mics used by YouTube creators:

 - Dynamic mics